IAEA-NDS/neutron-standards-database/README.md

 ```
 It will generate by default a file `dvc_plots/index.html`
 that you can open in your browser to see all plots at once.

+### Troubleshooting

+Issues that users may encounter are collected here.

+- *dvc exp run* yieles the error message
+*ERROR: unexpected - 'cannot stash changes - there is nothing to stash.'*
+This can be solved by making a change in a file under git version control
+that does not impact the result of the pipeline execution.
+For instance,
+adding a blank line at the end of *params.yaml* solves the issue.

 [dvc]: https://dvc.org/
 [poetry]: https://python-poetry.org/